cedowens/C2_Cradle/README.md

 # C2 Cradle
+The C2 Cradle is a tool to download, install, and start command &amp; control servers (that have macOS compatible C2 clients) as docker containers.
+The operator is presented with a list of options to choose from and the C2 Cradle will take it from there and download, install, and start the C2 server in a container.

+**Why?**
-Tool to download and macOS capable command &amp; control servers as docker containers from a list of options.
-This can be useful to blue teamers who want to quickly stand up commonly used cross platform C2 frameworks for building detections.
-This may also be helpful for red teams looking to automate C2 setup.
+1. This can be useful to blue teamers who want to quickly stand up commonly used cross platform C2 frameworks for building detections.
+This will allow blue teamers to easily accomplish this without having to worry about manually installing dependencies.

+2. This may also be helpful for red teams looking to automate C2 setup.
+This can be coupled with additional automation (ex: Ansible or Terraform) for near push button C2 deployments.

+**Prerequisite**
+Docker must be installed and running.
+I have included a docker install script that works with most Linux flavors here if you need to install docker.
+I did most of my testing on Ubuntu and Kali host machines.

 **Available C2 servers:**